mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 And I'm not talking about has-been, water-under-the-bridge, been-there-done-that "A/B Testing" either.
 (That's so 20-teens.)

-Instead, I'm talkin' about up-to-the-minute, latest-and-greatest, and yet still mega-battle-tested, SPRINT TESTING.
+Instead, I'm talkin' up-to-the-minute, latest-and-greatest, and yet still mega-battle-tested, SPRINT TESTING.
 Once I get done running your ad-copy through my sprint testing wringer, you'll have prospects TRANSFIXED to your ad-copy and **aching to buy your product**!

 I know what I said might sound like a bunch of snake-oil salesmanship hype, but it's not.
 I'm telling you the truth.
 And I've just proven it to you.

 **_"How have you proven it to me, Matt?"_** you ask.

-I've proven it because I have SPRINT TESTED the daylights out this ad-copy before it ever even got in front of you.
+I've proven it because I have SPRINT TESTED the daylights out this ad-copy before it ever even got in front of your eyes.
 Your avid reading of this letter proves to you my sprint testing system worked.

 The old ad-man acronym, "A.I.D.A.," from the 1920s stands for Attention, Interest, Desire, Action.